March of Dimes Arizona Chapter is Now Accepting Nominations for the 2012 Nurse of the Year Awards Gala

 The event is co-presented by BlueCross BlueShield of Arizona and TriWest Healthcare Alliance.
 The 2012 Nurse of the Year Awards Gala is sponsored by Cigna, Banner Health, Chamberlain College of Nursing, GlaxoSmithKline and CBS 5.
 For additional event information and sponsorship opportunities, please contact Nicole Moyer at (602) 287-9923 or email@example.com.

-About March of Dimes: March of Dimes is the leading nonprofit organization for pregnancy and baby health.
+March of Dimes is the leading nonprofit organization for pregnancy and baby health.
 With chapters nationwide and its premier event, March for Babies the March of Dimes works to improve the health of babies by preventing birth defects, premature birth and infant mortality.
-For more information, visit marchofdimes.com/Arizona.
+For more information, visit marchofdimes.org/arizona.